meyfa/line-chat-parser/README.md

 ## Purpose

-On the Windows version of LINE, you can export chats by clicking on the three horizontal dots in the upper-right corner of a chat window and selecting "Save Chat".

-The result looks something like this:
+LINE on desktop and mobile allows you to export/save chats.
+The formats are a bit different depending on system and locale, but it looks roughly like this:

 ```
 2017.09.03 Sunday